Who We Are & How We Operate

-Music is intensely personal.
+Music is personal.
 Every Christian will not enjoy every song that is played or sung in an assembly.
-Therefore, great care should be taken to ensure that music in the church points the body to Jesus Christ.
-The demarcation of music in the church is not between ‘traditional’ and ‘contemporary’, however those terms are defined.
-There is ungodly traditional music, Godly contemporary music, Godly traditional music, and ungodly contemporary music.
-The demarcation of music in the church is between ‘good’ music and ‘bad’ music.
-Good music is honoring to Christ.
-Bad music is not.
+Therefore, much thought and great care must be taken to ensure that music unites by pointing the body to Jesus Christ.
+The demarcation of music in the church is not between ‘traditional’ and ‘contemporary’, but between ‘good’ (God-honoring) music and ‘bad’ (ungodly) music.

 Music in the church is not used for ‘worship’, or to stir crowds into a frenzy or altered states of consciousness.
 Music must not be vainly repetitive or self-serving.
 Music must complement the events in a church meeting.
 All music should be performed decently and in order.